 Skip advert

 Advertisement - Article continues below

 The UX is available with either front-wheel drive or 'E-Four' all-wheel drive, but the latter is intended more to maximise traction on poor roads and in adverse weather conditions than to bestow the UX with real all-terrain ability.
-For most buyers, we'd recommend saving the £1,200 or putting it towards a set of winter tyres for the front-wheel drive version.
+The system uses a small electric motor on the rear axle to provide some extra traction and improve throttle response.
+A more powerful motor was fitted for the updated UX 300h, but for most buyers, we'd still recommend saving the £1,300 or putting it towards a set of winter tyres for the front-wheel drive version.

 Lexus UX hybrid engine

-Only one engine is offered for the Lexus UX – the 250h.
-It's billed as a 'self-charging' hybrid, but that tag is little more than a positive spin on the fact that it has no plug-in facility.
+Only one engine is offered for the Lexus UX – the 300h, replacing the old 250h that was offered from 2019 to 2024.
+Both are billed as 'self-charging' hybrids, but that tag is little more than a positive spin on the fact that it has no plug-in facility.
 As a result, the UX can only move under all-electric power at moderate speeds, but it does bring a welcome degree of quietness in urban traffic.

-The four-cylinder 2.0-litre petrol engine produces 144bhp and twin electric motors contribute 108bhp, making 0-62mph possible in 8.5 seconds.
+In the 300h, the four-cylinder 2.0-litre petrol engine produces 150bhp and twin electric motors contribute 111bhp, making 0-62mph possible in 7.9 seconds.
 It feels quicker off the mark than the Audi Q2 fitted with a 1.5-litre turbo and driving is effortless thanks to an E-CVT automatic gearbox that proves smooth and seamless in operation.
 Unusually, the paddles either side of the steering wheel aren't for changing gear, but for setting the rate of regenerative braking.
 This system uses energy released during deceleration to help charge the UX's hybrid battery.

-The E-Four four-wheel drive version gets an extra motor for the rear wheels, providing up to 7bhp and 55Nm of pulling power but also adding 60kg of weight.
-In most driving situations it feels identical to the front-wheel drive version, with enough electric assistance to prevent the petrol engine from feeling overworked.
+The E-Four four-wheel drive version gets an extra motor for the rear wheels, now providing up to 40bhp and 84Nm of pulling power thanks to an upgrade in 2024 for the UX 300h (the 250h’s motor only produced a meagre 7bhp).
+However, it also adds 60kg of weight.
+We tested the old system in the UX 250h and, in most driving situations, it felt identical to the front-wheel drive version, with enough electric assistance to prevent the petrol engine from feeling overworked.
 However, with less weight, the standard UX can run in EV mode more often, so unless you park on a slippery field or track every day, the benefits are marginal.

+Skip advert